mstatt/Emotion_Detection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Emotion Detection Application by Falcons.ai

 In this project I wanted to test and deploy a web based emotion detection application.
 The application captures frames from the web cam and runs them against a pre-trained emotion detection model and then captures the output in either a sad, happy or an angry directory.
-During this prediction the output of all detected emotions are written to a camera-log.csv log file, that upon clicking the detection off wil render in a dataframe to the webpage.
+During this prediction the output of all detected emotions are written to a camera-log.csv log file, that upon clicking the detection off will render in a dataframe to the webpage.

 Use this `README.md` to get started.